nguyenhongson1902/gcn-forward-propagation-mechanism/README.md

 ![Forward function in GCNs](./images/forward_function.png)

 To this point, you may wonder what the A* is.
-Simply, A* is the normalized version of **A**.
+Simply, <strong>A*</strong> is the normalized version of **A**.
 Why do we need to normalize **A**?
 Let's see in the following parts.

 ## 3. Building a Graph Convolutional Network
 ### 3.1 Initializing the Graph G
-We will use [NetworkX](https://networkx.org/) to create an undirected graph G. The graph consists of 6 nodes, and each node feature is its own order number.
+We will use [NetworkX](https://networkx.org/) to create an undirected graph **G**.
+The graph consists of 6 nodes, and each node feature is its own order number.
 For instance, node 1 will have a feature 1, node 2 will have a feature 2, so on and so forth.
 In this tutorial, we're not going to use edge features.

 **Output:**